-Sole Searching: Here Are the 9 Best Stores to Shop Women's Sneakers in Scandinavia
+Sole Searching: The 9 Best Stores for Shopping Women's Sneakers in Scandinavia

 Scandinavians are obviously well-known for their generally minimal approach to style; and as fans of functional yet stylish apparel they were early adoptors of bringing sneakers into their day-to-day outfits.
 As such, most major cities in the region are home to big-name global trainer retailers like Foot Locker and JD Sports however we rounded up some of the coolest, independent sneaker stores you can find throughout Sweden, Denmark, Finland, Norway and Iceland.

 Read on for our top picks of shops you have to check out and for more footwear inspo, get the lowdown on the five most popular sneakers spotted throughout the Scandinavian fashion weeks.